charles-dyfis-net/networkd-dispatcher/README.md

 - [ ] create manpage

+- [ ] allow running scripts as non-root user (specify user in a .conf file)

+- [ ] add conf file (/etc/networkd-dispatcher/config) for storing custom configuration

 - [ ] more stuff to come, I'm sure of it!

 ## Credits

-A large portion of the code was leveraged from [networkd-notify](https://github.com/wavexx/networkd-notify), which was written by wave++ "Yuri D'Elia" <wavexx@thregr.org>
+A large portion of the code was leveraged from [networkd-notify](https://github.com/wavexx/networkd-notify), which was written by wavexx (Yuri D'Elia)